CodingKrishna/lab-programs/math-programs.md

 7. Write a program to convert a Roman numeral to its decimal equivalent.
 8. Write a program, which takes two integer operands and one operator form the user, performs the operation and then prints the result.
-9. Write a program to determine if the given string is a palindrome or not 10.Write a  program to construct a pyramid of numbers.
+9. Write a program to determine if the given string is a palindrome or not.
+10.Write a  program to construct a pyramid of numbers.
 11.Write a program to generate Pascal's triangle.
-12.Program to find the Area and Perimeter of a Rectangle 13.Program to Calculate the Area of a Triangle
+12.Program to find the Area and Perimeter of a Rectangle.
+13.Program to Calculate the Area of a Triangle.

 ## Complex: